Chart Color Schemes

 Templestowe Lower shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Templestowe Lower's educational attainment is notably higher than national averages.
-Among residents aged 15+, 40.5% have university qualifications, compared to Australia's 30.4%.
-Bachelor degrees are the most prevalent at 26.5%, followed by postgraduate qualifications (10.3%) and graduate diplomas (3.7%).
-Vocational pathways account for 24.4%, with advanced diplomas at 11.4% and certificates at 13.0%.
+Templestowe Lower's educational attainment exceeds national averages.
+Among residents aged 15+, 40.5% have university qualifications compared to Australia's 30.4%.
+Bachelor degrees are the most common at 26.5%, followed by postgraduate qualifications (10.3%) and graduate diplomas (3.7%).
+Vocational pathways account for 24.4% of qualifications, with advanced diplomas at 11.4% and certificates at 13.0%.

-Educational participation is high, with 27.4% of residents currently enrolled in formal education.
-This includes 8.8% in primary education, 7.9% in secondary education, and 5.4% pursuing tertiary education.
+Educational participation is high, with 27.4% currently enrolled in formal education.
+This includes 8.8% in primary, 7.9% in secondary, and 5.4% in tertiary education.

 Frequently Asked Questions - Education